Looking for the best petrol lawn mower available? We bring you the most popular petrol models and list the benefits of owning a powerful mower.

 Want to know?

-The best petrol mower for this job comes with a rear roller.
+The best mower for this job comes with a rear roller.

 The width of the roller will ultimately be the width of your stripes.